MatthewLoyed/ACT_Prep/docs/notes.md

 - **Sign Out Confirmation**: Add a confirmation dialog/modal when users click sign out to prevent accidental logouts
 - **Homepage Redesign for Authenticated Users**: Rethink the homepage experience after users are signed in - currently shows the same landing page as non-authenticated users

+### Critical Issues 🚨

+- **Old ACT Parser Broken**: The old ACT parser for ACT practice test 2016-17 is broken for every section except English.
+This affects Math, Reading, and Science sections. **CRITICAL ISSUE** - needs immediate attention for users with pre-2025 ACT tests.

 ### Performance Optimizations

 - Add loading states for better UX